geraldmc/algo-bio/Program-HW1/README.md

 python driver.py -file
 ```

 You will be prompted for a path to an input file and to an output file.
 You will be given a choice to write to that file or to the console.
+Choose`Yes`.
 Output to a file (part of the assignment's requirement) will look like the following:

 ```
 Enter input path: ./data/LabStrassenInput.txt